-Join Joseph Lowery for an in-depth discussion in this video About the exercise files, part of HTML5 Projects: Interactive Charts.
+Join Joseph Lowery for an in-depth discussion in this video About the exercise files, part of Creating Interactive Charts with HTML5.

 I'm very happy to announce that any member of lynda.com now has access to the exercise files used throughout this title.
 Naturally the information in this course is ultimately intended to be applied to your own webpages.
 However, you may find it helpful to work with these supplied exercise files to practice the steps safely and without creating your own examples.
 To begin using the files from the site, download them, extract them, and then store those files in a convenient location, such as your desktop.
 Or, if you're using a local web server like I am, your web server root.
 (SOUND) I've got MAMP running, so my files are located in the htdocs folder found in the MAMP Application folder.